 There was not an Enhanced Benefits Advisory Panel meeting this quarter.
-To view information on previous panel meetings, please visit the Agency's EBA website at the following link: http://ahca.myflorida.com/Medicaid/medicaid\reform/enhab\ben/enhanced\benefits.shtml.
+The next panel meeting is scheduled to occur on January 31, 2013.
+To view information on previous panel meetings, please visit the Agency's EBA website at the following link: http://ahca.myflorida.com/Medicaid/medicaid/reform/enhab_ben/enhanced_benefits.shtml